Illinois Special Education Teacher Tuition Waiver (SETTW) Program

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-The Illinois Special Education Teacher Tuition Waiver Program priority application consideration date for the 2013-14 academic year was March 1, 2013.
-All 2013-14 tuition waivers have been awarded, with priority consideration given to those complete applications postmarked on or before March 1, 2013.
-For 2012-13 high school graduates, only those with an ACT (or equivalent) score of 23 or above were selected.
+The Illinois Special Education Teacher Tuition Waiver Program priority application consideration date for the 2015-16 academic year was March 1, 2015.
+All 2015-16 tuition waivers have been awarded, with priority consideration given to those complete applications postmarked on or before March 1, 2015.
+For 2014-15 high school graduates, only those with an ACT (or equivalent) score of 23 or above were selected; however, not all applicants with a score of 23 received a tuition waiver.

 The process from this point forward for all complete applications is as follows: